The Law Of Effect: Edward Thorndike's Impact On Education & Psychology

 For individuals interested in learning more about the process of learning for their own benefit, therapy may be a solution.
 A licensed therapist may be able to help you increase your knowledge about yourself and your learning styles.

 Online therapy has unique benefits.
-Because you can attend online therapy from anywhere you have an internet connection, it’s convenient to anyone, even people living in areas with few therapists.
+Because you can attend online therapy from anywhere you have an internet connection, it’s convenient for anyone, even people living in areas with few therapists.
 Online therapy is also convenient.
 You can sign up online and get matched with a therapist ready to start working with you.

 Research shows that online therapy is effective, too.
-One review determined that online therapy resulted in a 50% improvement in symptoms of social anxiety disorder, panic disorder, generalized anxiety disorder, obsessive-compulsive disorder, depression, and compulsive gambling disorder and significantly decreased the effects of stress and chronic fatigue.
+One review determined that online therapy resulted in a 50% improvement in symptoms of social anxiety disorder, panic disorder, generalized anxiety disorder, obsessive-compulsive disorder, depression, and compulsive gambling disorder, and significantly decreased the effects of stress and chronic fatigue.

 Takeaway